+- (b) The agenda for each Board of Adjustment meeting shall be made available in advance of the meeting. - (c) A quorum for the Board of Adjustment is four members.
+A quorum is necessary for the Board of Adjustment to take official action. - (d) A member who has withdrawn from the meeting without being excused, as provided in § 30-2406 Voting, shall be counted as present for purposes of determining whether a quorum is present.

+Sec.
+30-2406 - Voting.
-- (a) Once a quorum is established, the concurring vote of a majority of those present (excluding members who are disqualified) shall be necessary to make any decision, except decisions on variances. - (b) Once a member is physically present at a Board of Adjustment meeting, any subsequent failure to vote shall be recorded as an affirmative vote unless the member has been excused in accordance with subsection (c). of this section or has been allowed to withdraw from the meeting in accordance with subsection (d) of this section.

-- (c) A member may be excused from voting on a particular issue by majority vote of the remaining members present under the following circumstances: - (1) If the member has a conflict of interest as defined by § 30-2105 Conflict of interest, above; or - (2) If the matter at issue involves the member's own official conduct. - (d) A motion to excuse a member from voting on a specific item, or from the remainder of the meeting may be made by any Board of Adjustment member.
+- (a) Once a quorum is established, the concurring vote of a majority of board members (excluding vacant board member positions and any board members who are recused from voting on a particular case) shall be necessary to make any decision, except decisions on variances. - (b) The vote on a variance shall require a 4/5 supermajority of all board members (excluding vacant board member positions and any board members who are recused from voting on a particular case). - (c) In accordance with §160D-406(i), majority or supermajority calculations shall be based on the total number of board member positions, regardless of whether the member is absent.
+Positions may only be excluded from the calculation when the position is vacant and there is no alternate or when a board member has been recused in accordance with subsection (e) below. - (d) Once a member is physically present at a Board of Adjustment meeting, any subsequent failure to vote shall be recorded as an affirmative vote unless the member has been excused in accordance with subsection (e), of this section or has been allowed to withdraw from the meeting in accordance with subsection (f) of this section. - (e) A member may be excused from voting on a particular issue by majority vote of the remaining members present under the following circumstances: - (1) If the member has a conflict of interest as defined by § 30-2105 Conflict of interest, above; or - (2) If the matter at issue involves the member's own official conduct. - (f) A motion to excuse a member from voting on a specific item, or from the remainder of the meeting may be made by any Board of Adjustment member.